syaning/vida/_posts/2018-06-29-markdown-with-vscode.md

 ## markdownlint

-markdownlint Check if you're writing the *right way*, making your text beautiful, easy to read and write XD.
+markdownlint check if you're writing the *right way*, making your text beautiful, easy to read and write XD.

 ### Installation